vanakenm/blog-11ty/src/posts/2024-01-21-hiring-strategies.md

 - When relevant, this is about "meet the CEO/head of X" stuff

 From there we move to offer, etc.

+## Money

+That's a tought one for me.
+One one side, I'm convinced that companies should "shoot first" (ie come with an amount or range) - mostly to avoid everyone losing time, if the expectation of one side are widely outside of the other range.

+On the other side, in the small environments I work in, while we do have a job description, the person makes the job, not the other way around.
+This means I can generally accept someone too junior or too senior for the role or better at one aspect than other - it just means I'm going to shift the responsibilities around between the new hire, me and the team.

+This makes giving actual meaningful range (ie not 50-150k€ or something stupid like that) complicated.

+In addition, in Belgium you may end up with people under either employee or (fake) freelance status applying for the same position - and the way you frame the salary is very different from one case to the other.

+In a nuthsell - I think companies where people fit a role with already 5+ people in it should have ranges and disclose them.
+Teams of 3-5 total with huge seniority or role differences are a bit a different topic.

+Fun fact, when I'm applying as a freelance, I play that but on the opposite - which is that I'm going to disclose a range early in the process if the company did not - just to avoid losing time.

 ## Juniors and Seniors